There is no shortage of unique Airbnb options in Devon, including this quirky treehouse | Courtesy of Finest Retreats / Airbnb

-Devon is a place for adventures.
-Adventures on the beach, adventures on the moors and adventures in gastronomy.
-With such great adventures come great places to stay, and Devon does not lack in beautiful, quirky accommodation to lay your head for a night of recovery.
+Devon is a place for adventures, including those on the beach, on the moors and in gastronomy.
+With such great experiences come great places to stay, and this county in England does not lack in beautiful, quirky accommodation for a night of recovery.
 Here are Devon’s best, weirdest and most beautiful Airbnbs.

-For beautiful panoramic views, cute 1950s vintage decor and a hot tub in the back of a beat-up Land Rover, look no further than the tranquil Bluebird Penthouse.
-This is a place to truly get away from it all and to sink into deep relaxation.
-There is no TV and just a radio, so a stay at the Bluebird is the best excuse to get back in touch with nature and yourself.
+For stunning panoramic views, cute 1950s vintage decor and a hot tub in the back of a beat-up Land Rover, look no further than the tranquil Bluebird Penthouse.
+Here, you can truly get away from it all and sink into deep relaxation.
+There is no TV – just a radio – so a stay at the Bluebird is the best excuse to get back in touch with nature and yourself.

-Close to Bantham, Bigbury and Burgh Island is this perfectly furnished converted barn loft.
-The space may be small, but the colours used throughout are popping and the beds are sublime.
+Close to Bantham, Bigbury-on-Sea and Burgh Island is this perfectly furnished converted barn loft.
+While the accommodation may be small, the colours used throughout are popping, and the beds are sublime.
 Access to the beach is this place’s best asset, with sand and surf being just a five-minute drive away.
-A fire pit and gorgeous outdoor seating area encourages breakfasts in the sun and nights spent outside.
+A fire pit and gorgeous outdoor seating area encourage breakfasts in the sun and nights spent outside.

-Stepping into this wooden wagon at Yonder Meadow is like stepping into F Scott Fitzgerald’s Great Gatsby, if they did glamping in the 1920s that is.
-The wagon is oak-lined, with copper accents and plush leather seating, complete with a log burner and a sleigh bed.
-This is luxury meets the great outdoors, wilderness-cum-opulence.
+Stepping into this wooden wagon at Yonder Meadow is like stepping into F. Scott Fitzgerald’s The Great Gatsby (1925) – if they did glamping in the 1920s, that is.
+The oak-lined wagon features copper accents and plush leather seating, complete with a log burner and a sleigh bed.
+Here is where luxury meets the great outdoors.
 Surrounding the wagon is an orchard, chickens, ducks and the sound of the forest.